gene-git/kea_config/README.md

    And similarly for standby and backup.

  - *server_types*
-   The list of servers being used - should contain at least 'primary'. e.g. server_types = ['primary',  'standby', 'backup']
+   The list of servers used - should contain at least 'primary'. e.g. server_types = ['primary',  'standby', 'backup']

  - [*global_options*]